fezhou2/HROPE/README.md

 **A symmetric U-Net architecture for editable LLM inference.** Each sentence is encoded in isolation; document context flows through a separate hierarchy of summary tokens with additive skip connections — the nnU-Net pattern applied to text.

-**THis is just a research proposal created with AI assist,   I have not yet got time or resource to actually validate or train any models based on this idea.
+This is just a research proposal created with AI assist,   I have not yet got time or resource to actually validate or train any models based on this idea.

 ## Why